moellh/spielwiese/README.md

-# Numerical Operations Library -- NoLib
+# Spielwiese

-NoLib is a multipurpose math library for arbitrary math problems, written in python.
+*Spielwiese* is a multipurpose math library for arbitrary math problems, written in python.
+It mostly serves as a playground for me to try out new things, but also keep them.

 ## Building, Installing